dannykennedy/graphsby/_items/post-bynum-duesbury.md

 A dream about a “quiet Black man with an unshaven beard” led Evelyn to inquire of Bruce Bynum’s interest in helping research the PMID™ dream interpretation method.
 Dr. Bynum said yes.
 We now conduct ongoing projects with students; so you see our research is not limited to the experimental lab.
 Dreams accommodate to essentially any theory (2) and the PMID ™ dream interpretation method accommodates to essentially any type learning – especially self-facilitation.

-Evelyn’sÊdream about a “manycolored ‘dream’ cloth”Êover her shoulders (prompted by her husband’s question “Wonder if Ev’s dreams could be helpful to her”), gave her confidence to begin intense work with her dreams.
+Evelyn’s dream about a “many colored ‘dream’ cloth” over her shoulders (prompted by her husband’s question “Wonder if Ev’s dreams could be helpful to her”), gave her confidence to begin intense work with her dreams.
 In the process, Evelyn developed the PMID™ dream interpretation method.
 Although she was a highly rated accounting professor at the time, she followed her heart (and her dreams) into earning a counselor education masters degree to support her credibility for teaching dreamwork.
 Today teaching others how to interpret their own dreams is the “ loveliest and most fulfilling work I have done.”

 Now back to explaining what symbol phrases are and how they greatly accelerate your understanding of your dream symbols.